kznhq/capy-discord-bot/README.md

         - TODO: currently uses global variables which probably isn't best.
 Should try using pipes and adding some thread safety maybe.
     - !fact: random fun fact
         - TODO: add more APIs so we aren't just spamming one API, also gives wider fact bank
+        - TODO: some sort of fact check pipeline?

 ## Desired Future Functionality:
 - random fun facts